MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ---
-title: Managing Environments | Microsoft Docs
+title: Managing Production and Sandbox Environments
-description: Use the Business Central administration center to manage your tenant environments.
+description: Use the Business Central administration center to manage your tenant environments, both sandbox and production environments.
+Create new environments, or restore point-in-time backups.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: conceptual